ptrumpis/snap-camera-server/docs/CONFIGURATION.md

 4. [Start Docker](#4-starting-docker-video-tutorial)
 5. [Edit the /etc/hosts file](#5-edit-the-etchosts-file-video-tutorial)

-This can be done manually or automatically (Windows).
+This can be done manually or automatically (Windows and Mac OS).

 ## 🤖 Automatic Configuration
 ### Windows